GabeScott/standard-works-vault/General Conference/1985 October - Joseph Smith, the Chosen Instrument.md

 In his need to know which church to join, he read from James in the Holy Bible these words:

-“If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.”
-(James 1:5.)
+“If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.” ([[James 1.5|James 1:5]].)

 In the Sacred Grove where he went to pray, he did see and he did hear God the Father and his Son, Jesus Christ.
 In answer to his question as to which church he should join, he was answered (and I quote his words):

-“I was answered that I must join none of them, for they were all wrong; ... ‘they draw near to me with their lips, but their hearts are far from me, they teach for doctrines the commandments of men, having a form of godliness, but they deny the power thereof.’”
-(JS—H 1:19).
+“I was answered that I must join none of them, for they were all wrong; … ‘they draw near to me with their lips, but their hearts are far from me, they teach for doctrines the commandments of men, having a form of godliness, but they deny the power thereof.’” ([[Joseph Smith History 1.19|JS—H 1:19]].)

 There is something special about this grove.
 The feeling, the spirit there is different.
 A hallowed reverence pervades the area.